HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-logical_xor                              Yes      Yes      Yes     No        No       No        No        Yes      Yes    torch logit                                    Yes      Yes      Yes     No        No       No        No        No       No     torch logit\_                                  Yes      Yes      Yes     No        No       No        No        No       No     torch logspace                                 Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch logsumexp                                Yes      Yes      No      No        No       No        No        No       No     torch lt                                       Yes      Yes      Yes     No        Yes      Yes       No        Yes      Yes    torch masked_fill                              Yes      Yes      Yes     Yes       Yes      Yes       No        Yes      Yes    torch
+logical_xor                              Yes      Yes      Yes     No        No       No        No        Yes      Yes    torch logit                                    Yes      Yes      Yes     No        No       No        No        No       No     torch logit\_                                  Yes      Yes      Yes     No        No       No        No        No       No     torch logspace                                 Yes      Yes      Yes     No        Yes      Yes       Yes       Yes      Yes    torch logsumexp                                Yes      Yes      No      No        No       No        No        No       No     torch lt                                       Yes      Yes      Yes     No        Yes      Yes       No        Yes      Yes    torch masked_fill                              Yes      Yes      Yes     Yes       Yes      Yes       No        Yes      Yes    torch